 - If you require non-academic/personal advice contact your programme tutor or the student support office or the university counselling service.

 - If you need face-to-face advice not covered in these pages contact the student support office.

-- If you wish to complain to the school or make a recommendation contact your student representatives (see box below).
+- If you wish to complain to the department or make a recommendation contact your student representatives (see box below).

 - To recover lost property see here.

 - For Information about common worries, making friends, getting to know the city and academic transition, see the guidance about settling in

 - Make sure you understand what constitutes plagiarism and how to correctly reference your work.